vgucsd/nanopi/README.md

 Date       | Modification
 ---------- | ------------------------------------------------------------------------------------------------------------------
 2017.02.14 | Initial Release
-2017.02.22 | Moved Git, ROS installation to front; rely on Ethernet connection for installation prior to configuring WiFi
+2017.02.22 | Moved Git, ROS installation to front; rely on Ethernet connection for installation prior to configuring WiFi; removed instructions for connecting manually to drnenet

 This guide is based on the official NanoPi Neo Wiki.